gebirgslok/BricklinkSharp/README.md

 ### vnext
 > :warning: This version contains changes which might has breaking behavior and requires some minor migration
- - Fixed a typo in **RatingTargetRole** (previous RatingTargeRole without "t") which has breaking behaviour when using it.
+- Fixed a typo in **RatingTargetRole** (previous RatingTargeRole without "t") which has breaking behaviorr when using it.
  - Fixed [Error with EnumExtensions](https://github.com/gebirgslok/BricklinkSharp/issues/5) along with many performance improvements, thanks to [xramcire](https://github.com/xramcire)
    - With that change all **Enums** moved to *BricklinkSharp.Client.Enums* namespace, which requires to add an additional *using*.